 Veterans wishing to have greater flexibility will then need to use the GI Bill.

 The Voc Rehab Switcharoo

 Now here’s where things get dicey.
 If the veteran runs out of entitlement under the GI Bill, they are not automatically entitled to use the remainder of the program when they apply.

 Generally, veterans get up to 48 months of entitlement with Voc Rehab.
 However, that is not a sure thing, as it is with the GI Bill for the 36 months.

 You will need to be found to be both “eligible” and “entitled” by the Voc Rehab counselor in order to use the remainder of the benefit once you use your entire GI Bill entitlement.

 And one more caveat.
 Some veterans with “serious employment handicaps” can be found to be entitled to even more than 48 months of training.

-It can be much more tricky than this hypo, but that should give you the gist of what to expect if you need or want more training/schooling after using up your GI Bill.
-If you get caught up in the process or have questions, check out our guide on www.veteransguides.com.
+It can be much more tricky than this hypo, but that should give some of you the gist of what to expect if you need or want more training/schooling after using up your GI Bill through Voc Rehab.

 Summary: the only clear choice is to opt for the GI Bill stipend while using Chapter 31 Voc Rehab if you decide to go that route.
 However, if you need additional schooling, be prepared for one heck of a fight with the VA Machine to get your square deal.